powellrhys/strava-ui-streamlit/README.md

 Once on the landing page, enter an athlete's API `client_id` and `client_secret` before clicking the log in button.
 Information on how to retrieve these values can be found [here](https://developers.strava.com/docs/getting-started/).

-Upon browser re-direction, login to your strava account and copy and paste the `code` paramater from the re-directed url (this is your `access_token`).
+Upon being redirected, login to your strava account and copy and paste the `code` paramater from the re-directed url (this is your `access_token`).

 Proceed to enter this value back into the landing page to retrieve your athlete's data.